 I'm very new to Redmine and to Rails but think I can probably do this given a little time.
 It might be the end of the year before I could actually finish this and might have a lot of questions along the way.

-Updated by Toshiyuki Ando over 8 years ago sorry, need further explanation.
+Updated by Toshiyuki Ando almost 9 years ago sorry, need further explanation.